module Kwconfig:sig..end

 %filename REQ UNIQ %max OPT UNIQ %development OPT UNIQ %user OPT REP

-, we can invoke Kwconfig.parse
+config file is /etc/config, we can invoke Kwconfig.parse like so:

 let schema = "/etc/config.schema" in parse ~schema:(schema, Kwrefer.compile_file schema) "/etc/config"

-has to exist and be readable, that
+Supposing that %filename has to exist and be readable, that

-needs to be positive non-zero integer, that %development
+%max needs to be positive non-zero integer, that %development

-has to be a Boolean, and %user
+has to be a Boolean, and %user has to be a non-empty string, the

 following list will serve to validate the field values: